 There are a wide range of resources to help you support patients with their medicines.
 Paitents and carers should be involved in their care with medicines.
 HEE is committed to ensuring that the patient and public voice is at the centre of what we do.
 Putting patients at the heart of the education, training and workforce planning process will ensure a better connection between the decisions and investments we make and the quality of care and experience patients.

 Evidence-based choice of medicines

-Good sources of information about medicines are important to help make informed choices.
+Good sources of information based on the most up to date scientific evidence about medicines are important to help make informed choices.
 Some examples are

 Ensure medicines use is as safe as possible

 Our priority is that patients receive safe, effective treatment.
-Local Formularies and Medicines Policies are developed through local collaboration of healthcare professionals.
+We support the use of Local Formularies and Medicines Policies which are developed through local collaboration of healthcare professionals.
 We support safe handling of medicines through training our workforce.
 Patient Safety and Human Factors Training is important to support everyone involved with medicines.

 Make medicines optimisation part of routine practice

 This is simply using every opportunity to engage people in conversations about their medicines, Making Every Contact Count (MECC) provides us with resources to support this process, whether this is a planned or chance opportunity.
 Many open resources are available to develop Consultation Skills which can be used formally or informally.